vishk23/moses/Reports/Commercial Lending/BUILT/docs/data_dictionary.md

 - **Property State**: Project state.
 - **Primary Zip**: Project zip code (main one).
 - **asset_class**: Grouped category for the property (e.g., "Retail" or "Industrial" based on type and value).

+---
+Please reach to chad.doorley@bcsbmail.com if you have any questions